AkramRamoul/formbuilder/README.md

 A dynamic and customizable form-building application designed to empower users to create, edit, and render forms with ease.
 This project leverages modern web technologies to provide a seamless and secure user experience.

-This project is deployed via Vercel.
-Check out the live demo [here]([https://akramramoul.github.io/React_Kanban_Board](https://formbuilder-xcuz.vercel.app/).
+This project is deployed via GitHub Pages.
+Check out the live demo [here](https://formbuilder-xcuz.vercel.app/).